 - pickled okra

-There is evidence that some alternative remedies can help treat migraines.
+There’s evidence that some alternative remedies can help treat migraine.
 These include:

-Migraines are painful and can interrupt your life.
+Migraine episodes can be painful and interrupt your life.
 Fortunately, there are some lifestyle changes you can make and habits to adopt that can help you prevent them.
-These include:

 - limiting your caffeine intake